 Still not convinced?
-We give you one more reason to express positivity in the workplace when working remotely.
+We give you one more reason to express positivity in the workplace when working at home.

 Get better performance reviews.

 - Get better performance reviews.
 Yes, that’s right.
-If you are worried about the negative perceptions of your remote team leader or remote supervisor while you are working remotely on a remote job, working from home or working from anywhere, adopt a positive attitude.
+If you are worried about the negative perceptions of your remote team leader or remote supervisor while you are working from you home office, working from home or working from anywhere, adopt a positive attitude.